Justin Suarez: Critical response

+While the show was airing from 2006 to 2010, it was still considered "taboo" to show a gay minor on television.
 Citing Justin as an example of gay teenagers dominating television by 2010, The Guardian's Morwenna Ferrier reported that Justin came out to millions of American viewers weeping, with gay rights campaigner Peter Tatchell recognizing Justin's coming out as "a landmark moment" and "sign of the huge social progress we've made".
 Shortly after Justin's coming out episode, NewNowNext.com crowned Justin "Gay of the Week", narrowly beating Marc by earning two-thirds of the vote.
 Writer Alexander Stevenson praised the show's writers and Indelicato "for bringing this endearing character’s coming out journey to a satisfying and truly hopeful conclusion."
 Entertainment Weekly television critic Tanner Stransky wrote "The fact that the show so smartly and subtly portrayed the coming out of 16-year-old Justin last week is reason enough to love this show and understand why it was so important for network television."
 Reviewing "The Past Presents the Future", Stransky credits moments such as Justin's coming out with helping "Ugly Betty go down in television history."
 Autostraddle television critics named Justin one of their favorite "baby gays" of all-time, believing Ugly Betty approached his storylines better than some of its successors, calling it "near perfection" and deserving of more attention.
 Screen Rant's Zarreen Moghbelpour ranked Justin Ugly Betty's seventh most likeable character, describing him as "an encouraging presence on the show and a person who is true to who he is."